 The RE classification is intended to serve as a transition or buffer zone between the AP classification and more intense land uses.
-Alpine Township Master Plan which is to preserve productive current Township attitudes toward commercial development. section of Alpine Avenue restricts left turning movements from economy of the Township.
-Subdivisions in the RE zone, whether oped with safe and convenient access through proper site plan of vehicular traffic.
 This Master Plan has been developed based upon several factors:

 The grouping of outdoor sales and the exposed storage of inventobe served by public sanitary sewer.